-There is no halting the decline of the initiatic witchcraft traditions of Gardner or Sanders, nor the collapse of neo-paganism.
+There is no halting the decline of the initiatic witchcraft traditions of Gardner or Sanders nor the collapse of neopaganism.
 The reason?
 To use the correct mimetic formula: Because Internet.
 People are having their needs met by the online simulacra of witchcraft.
 Those who are seeking witchcraft simply do not have to hunt out lineages, everything is before them in the digital form that has socialised them while their parents paid more attention to their smartphones.
-This new generation are drawn into increasingly ‘dark’ expressions of witchcraft as, following the logic of teenagers, it seems more authentic.
+This new generation are drawn into increasingly ‘dark’ expressions of witchcraft as following the logic of teenagers it seems more authentic.
 It denies access to adults.
-In a sense they are correct to pursue taboo as a source of power; problematically they do not orientate their practice in context and therefore remain trapped in their own ego projections rather than being engaged in meaningful work.
-Regardless, they out number you a thousand to one and they are trying to do something – we should applaud them for this at the very least.
+In a sense they are correct to pursue taboo as a source of power, problematically they do not orientate their practice in context and therefore remain trapped in their own ego projections rather than being engaged in meaningful work.
+Regardless, they out number you a thousand to one and they are trying to do something, we should applaud them for this at the very least.
 Another reflex of the death of Wicca is the rise of Traditional Craft.
-I take this to be a search for ritual practice which has retained its meaning following the collapse of the Murray thesis and the disenchantment caused by Hutton’s Triumph of the Moon that whilst proposing a modern pagan witchcraft was, in retrospect, its death knell.
-But ultimately Traditional Witchcraft and Dark Fluff are a product of and a reaction to post-modernism; they are seeking something authentic in a culture devoid of values and meaning, though approaching it from opposite directions.
+I take this to be a search for ritual practice which has retained its meaning following the collapse of the Murray thesis and the reappraisal disenchantment caused by Triumph of the Moon that whilst proposing a modern pagan witchcraft was in retrospect its death knell.
+But ultimately traditional witchcraft and ‘dark fluff’ are a product of and a reaction to postmodernism, they are seeking something authentic in a culture devoid of values and meaning but approaching it from opposite directions.
 Neither of these paths have an answer for what is happening.
-Tradition cannot help us because these circumstances have never occurred before; dark fluff cannot help us because it only seeks to exploit the symptoms of the crisis in the sphere of the individual, its endless promises of power are empty.
+Tradition cannot help us because these circumstances have never occurred before, dark fluff cannot help us because it only seeks to exploit the symptoms of the crisis in the sphere of the individual, their endless promises of power are empty.

 My argument is that witchcraft became too tame, that the responses to this have been too inward looking and that the new witchcraft will need to take account of what is being done to the wild.
 I am stating that this is happening, and I will name the forbidden forces that make it inevitable regardless of your personal loyalties or histories of practice.
 It is these forces which are the subject of my talk today, and in presenting them I will ask you to draw your own conclusions.
 For some of you I may seem too radical, but I am not proposing to tell you what to do, simply the fate of the heath upon which you must choose how to make your witchcraft congruent and effective.

 Rewilding is alas the final position of an ecological movement facing catastrophic losses.
 It is a beautiful thing to see a living system revivified in a cascade of life and more life.
 It has given those in the often harrowing world of the ecological movement a glimpse of what can occur in a system that is enabled to right itself.
-Nature is beautiful in her abundance, and indeed what many neo-pagans mean when they say Goddess.
-Yet the essential failure of rewilding is this: we cannot simply introduce new predators, or species such as bison or beavers, into small isolated environments whilst industrial culture is destroying the entire matrix of life on the planet.
-These sanctuaries will inevitably be deregulated by government, hand in glove with industry, and overrun.
+Nature is beautiful in her abundance, and is what many neopagans mean when they say ‘Goddess.’
+Yet the essential failure of rewilding is this: We cannot simply introduce new predators, or species such as bison or beavers, into small isolated environments whilst industrial culture is destroying the entire matrix of life on the planet.
+These sanctuaries will inevitably be deregulated by government, hand in glove with industry, and over run.
 I fully endorse the rewilding movement.
-For those in environmentalism we should give our absolute support; though I believe that their project is doomed it does not mean that we should not commit to these principles.
+For those in environmentalism we should give our absolute support, though I believe that their project is doomed it does not mean that we should not commit to these principles.
 I am not suggesting quitting.
 Far from it.
-These small victories will make a difference as we approach the choke point and particularly for those who have or choose, in spite of the facts, to have children.
-Witchcraft, being animist, is not so selfishly anthropocentric, our personal loyalty lies not with our genetic survival but aligns with the fate of all things to which we are innately bound.
+These small victories will make a difference as we approach the choke point and particularly for those who in spite of the facts, choose to have children.
+Witchcraft, being animist is not so selfishly anthropocentric, our personal loyalty lies not with our genetic survival but the fate of all things to which we are innately bound.